Rockville Centre station

-Rockville Centre is a station along the Babylon Branch of the Long Island Rail Road in Rockville Centre, Nassau County, New York.
+Rockville Centre (co-signed as Molloy University) is a station along the Babylon Branch of the Long Island Rail Road in Rockville Centre, Nassau County, New York.
 It is officially located at North Village Avenue and Front Street, north of Sunrise Highway (NY 27) – but the station property spreads west to North Center Avenue and east to North Park Avenue.

 Parking for the Rockville Centre station is available around the station for those with residential and non-residential permits issued by the Village of Rockville Centre.
 The station is east of the former Rockville Centre Bus Depot, and is located roughly 21.1 mi away from Penn Station.